 Conclusion

-Global ecommerce growth reflects a broader transformation in how trade, technology, and consumer behavior intersect.
-Driven by digital connectivity, payment innovation, and logistics efficiency, ecommerce continues to expand across regions and industries.
-Recent trends emphasize mobile usage, cross-border facilitation, sustainability awareness, and stronger data protection measures.
+Global ecommerce growth represents a major shift in how trade and consumer behavior are structured.
+Driven by connectivity, payment innovation, and logistics improvements, ecommerce continues to expand across regions.